Meet Denver Water's executive leadership team.

 - Serves as chair of the American Water Works Association’s Finance, Accounting, Management and Controls Committee.

-- Chair-elect of the Board of the Hispanic Chamber of Commerce.
+- Officer of the Board of the Hispanic Chamber of Commerce.

-- Selected for the Colorado Association of Commerce & Industry’s “50 for Colorado” Leadership Program, and completed a yearlong leadership training program with the Center for Creative Leadership.
+- Selected for the Colorado Association of Commerce & Industry’s “50 for Colorado” Leadership Program.

 Finance manages financial resources and acts as the disbursing authority for the CEO/Manager.
 The division is responsible for creating long-range financial plans, controlling and disbursing funds, and for planning, developing and administrating water rates, among other duties.
 Finance is composed of four sections: Budget, Accounting, Treasury Operations and Rate Administration.